inphinit/inphinit-php-proxy/README.md

-`setControlAllowHeaders(array $headers): void` | Set the list of allowed headers `setOptions(string $key, mixed $value): void` | Set generic options `getOptions([string $key]): mixed` | Get generic options `setAllowedUrls(array $urls): void` | Set the list of allowed URLs for download `addAllowedType(string $type, string $binary): void` | Add a Content-Type to the allowed list `removeAllowedType(string $type): void` | Remove a Content-Type from the allowed list
+`setControlAllowHeaders(array $headers): void` | Set the list of allowed headers `setOptions(string $key, mixed $value): void` | Set generic options `getOptions([string $key]): mixed` | Get generic options `getOptionsUpdate(): int` | Gets the update value (incremental), used by drivers to check if they need to be reconfigured `setAllowedUrls(array $urls): void` | Set the list of allowed URLs for download `addAllowedType(string $type, string $binary): void` | Add a Content-Type to the allowed list `removeAllowedType(string $type): void` | Remove a Content-Type from the allowed list